Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Introduction

 \section{Introduction}

-X-ray quasi-periodic eruptions (QPEs) are an extreme, and still puzzling, X-ray variability phenomenon that has been recently detected from the nuclei of nearby galaxies.
-QPEs are fast bursts in the soft X-ray band, repeating every few hours, superimposed to an otherwise stable quiescent X-ray level that is consistent with emission from a radiatively efficient accretion flow around relatively low mass massive black holes (MBHs).
+X-ray quasi-periodic eruptions (QPEs) are an extreme and rather puzzling X-ray variability phenomenon that has recently been detected from the nuclei of nearby galaxies.
+They are fast bursts in the soft X-ray band, repeating every few hours, superimposed to an otherwise stable quiescent X-ray level that is consistent with emission from a radiatively efficient accretion flow around relatively low-mass massive black holes (MBHs).
 During these bursts, the X-ray count rate increases by up to two orders of magnitude, depending on the considered energy band.
-QPEs have thermal-like X-ray spectra with temperature evolving from $kT\simeq 50$-$80$~eV to $\simeq 100$-$250$~eV (and back) in about one to few hours with a typical duty cycle of $10$-$30$\%, depending on the specific source.
+QPEs have thermal-like X-ray spectra with temperature evolving from $kT\simeq 50$-$80$~eV to $\simeq 100$-$250$~eV (and back) in about one to a few hours, with a typical duty cycle of $10$-$30$\%, depending on the specific source.
 The peak X-ray luminosity is $\simeq 10^{42-43}$~erg~s$^{-1}$.
-Following their discovery in GSN~069 \citep{Miniutti2019}, QPEs have been observed so far from the nuclei of other four galaxies: RX~J1301.9+2747 \citep{Giustini2020}, eRO-QPE1 and eRO-QPE2 \citep{Arcodia2021}, and XMMSL1~J024916.6-04124 \citep{Chakraborty2021}.
+Following their discovery in GSN~069 \citep{Miniutti2019}, QPEs have been observed so far from the nuclei of other four galaxies: RX~J1301.9+2747 \citep{Giustini2020}, eRO-QPE1, and eRO-QPE2 \citep{Arcodia2021}, as well as XMMSL1~J024916.6-04124 \citep{Chakraborty2021}.
 Only $1.5$ QPEs were detected in the latter source, but all observed properties indicate it is nevertheless a robust QPE candidate.